All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 TB-500 for inflammation works by modulating the body's inflammatory response at the cellular level, reducing pro-inflammatory cytokines while promoting tissue repair, making it a fundamentally different approach than conventional anti-inflammatory medications that simply suppress symptoms.
 This dual action of calming inflammation while actively repairing damaged tissue is what sets TB-500 apart.

 Inflammation is the body's natural response to injury, infection, or cellular stress.
-In the short term, acute inflammation is essential for healing.
+In the short term, acute inflammation is important for healing.
 It brings immune cells, nutrients, and repair factors to the affected area.
-However, when inflammation becomes chronic, persisting for weeks, months, or years, it transitions from a healing response to a destructive one .
+But when inflammation becomes chronic, persisting for weeks, months, or years, it transitions from a healing response to a destructive one.

-Chronic inflammation is implicated in a wide range of health conditions:
+Chronic inflammation is implicated in many health conditions:

 • Joint pain and arthritis